air-wickvu/cse15l-lab-reports/week-5-lab-report.md

 technical/911report/chapter-9.txt:0
 technical/911report/preface.txt:0
 `
 - The `grep` command searches for a pattern of characters (ex: apple) in a file(s) (ex: `technical/911report/*.txt`) then `-c` displays the count of matched pattern for each file.
-This command can be useful when you would like to know how often a keyword is being used in mulitple files at once.
+This command can be useful when you would like to know how often a keyword is being used in mulitple files in one command.
 In this example, in the 911report folder, the matched pattern was only found in one text file.

 5. Command Line Option 2: `grep -c "apple" technical/Government/*/c*.txt`
 - Function: Prints only a count of the lines that match a pattern